Susono: Economy

 Agricultural products include Strawberries, bamboo shoots, and pork.

 Toyota has begun the construction of the smart city, Woven City, in 2021.

 Education

 Susono has eight public elementary schools and five public middle schools operated by the city government, and one public high school (Shizuoka Prefectural Susono High School) operated by the Shizuoka Prefectural Board of Education.
-In addition, there is also one private combined middle/high school.
+There is also one private combined middle/high school.